laanwj/etna_viv/README.md

     export PATH="$PATH:$TOOLCHAIN/bin"

 To build the egl samples, you need to copy `libEGL_VIVANTE.so` `libGLESv2_VIVANTE.so` from the device `/system/lib/egl` to `native/lib/egl`.
-This is not needed if you just want to build the replay example, which does not rely in any way on the userspace blob.
+This is not needed if you just want to build the replay or etna tests, which do not rely in any way on the userspace blob.

 Run make in `native/replay` and `native/egl` separately.